-The Choir has a wide repertoire and this is exercised particularly when they are required to sing at a variety of special services – for example, weddings, memorial services, civic services and pet services.
+St Mary's Church has a long tradition of choral music.
+The choir's wide repertoire is exercised particularly when they are required to sing at a variety of special services, including weddings, memorial services, civic services and pet services.

-In recent times, it has been necessary to hold services which involve the whole Totnes Team, and on these occasions the St Mary’s Choir looks to join with choir members and musicians from other churches in the Team, to make one united musical offering for the occasion.
+Occasionally we hold services which involve the whole Totnes Team, and on these occasions the St Mary’s Choir joins with those from the other churches to create a united musical offering.

-We also enjoy an enthusiastic Junior Choir who meet each Friday at 5.00 p.m. for rehearsals and sing with the main choir on the 4th Sunday of the month at a Family Eucharist.
-Parents enjoy a cup of tea and a natter whilst the children sing and indeed support their children at the Family Eucharist.
+We also have an enthusiastic junior choir, which meets each Friday at 5pm for rehearsals and sings with the main choir on the fourth Sunday of the month at a Family Eucharist.